NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 ## How we developed the course.

-* We did a concept map on a board.
+* We did a concept map on paper.
 * Then we created a template for each lesson plan.
 * We used the lesson plan to develop each lesson.
 * We gave trial deliveries of each lesson to guinea pigs.